Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

 - Altered work schedule.

-What If I Can’t Do My Job While Pregnant?
+What if I Can’t Do My Job While Pregnant?

 Do Individual States Have Pregnancy-Related Employment Laws?

-Keep in mind the PDA, ADA, and FMLA are nationwide regulations and the bare minimum of what your workplace must provide.
+Keep in mind the PDA, ADA, and FMLA are national regulations and the bare minimum of what your workplace must provide.
 Several states have enacted their own legislation, which may provide you with additional protections.

 You can learn about the specific regulations of your state here.